DeeKay29/BattleshipGame/readme.md

 # Battleship Game

 Battleship (also known as Sea Battle) is a strategy type guessing game for two players.
 It is played on ruled grids on which each player's fleet of warships are marked.
 And here we go with python code where u can play alone in battleships.
-Your PC would generate a board for you and you can play.
+Your PC would generate a board for you and you can play without friends.

+The user can choose from three difficulty modes, and then start the game against the computer.
+If he manages to shoot down all the ships before the end of the game, he wins, and if not, his fleet is completely sunk.

+Join the great console gameplay today!

 ## Getting started